Mukhosh Movie Review: Birsa Dasgupta And Anirban Bhattacharya's Second Collaboration After Bibaho Obhijaan

 The best part of the movie was the conversation between Anirban Bhattacharya & Tota Roy Chowdhury where the former complemented the latter as Feluda but the latter also informed him about being a big fan of Byomkesh Bakshi.
 Anirban’s expressions and reactions were so real during that conversation.

-What was bad about the movie Mukhosh?
+What was bad about this film?

 Tota Roychowdhury and Anirban Chakrabarti’s characters deserved more attention.